 Welcome to Barabrith’s website.
 This will be the portal from which we hope to inform and entertain you with the goings on and goonery that we get up to out here in the Croatian countryside.
 Click ‘Blog’ above to see what’s been going on here.

 We now offer accommodation for paying visitors with vegan meals as an option.
-Please see our ‘Guests’ section for more inforamtion on staying here.
+Please see our ‘Guests’ section for more information on staying here.

 Barabrith?
 Yes it is the name of a Welsh tea cake (actually spelt Bara Brith).
 That cake is one of the few specialities of my Dad’s cuisine.
-He helped me buy this place.
-Suncica has become an expert in creating versions of vegan Barabrith cake and so we decided to name the house Barabrith in gratitude to my Dad.
+He helped me buy this place so I decided to name the house Barabrith in gratitude to my Dad.

 Barabrith offers a “surrounded by nature” countryside experience in the Kordun region of Croatia.
+We are situated about a kilometre off the main road from Zagreb to Plitvice National Park, an hours drive from the park.
 We have three rooms each with a double bed (one room is accessible through one of the others).
 We offer facilities to shower and to use the outdoor barbecue.
 Our space is vegan and so non vegan foods are not welcome anywhere on site.
 All our buildings are no smoking zones.
 We are happy to share our own meals with guests, for no extra cost, if you are around at the right time!

 There is a toilet with a washbasin in the wooden house.
 The shower is in the main house approx 20 meters away it is accessible 24 hours.
 We have a gazebo that overlooks our fields and woods and is also accessible to guests 24 hours.
 Barabrith is partially covered by approx two hectares of woods and guests are welcome to go and wander around in them.
 If you are fond of playing pool this may also be an option as we have a vintage 7ft pool table that doubles as our dining table.

-The basic cost is £25 (approx 28 euros) per night.
-That includes bedding, a towel, a mosquito net, use of shower, and the barbecue if you want to cook here.
+The basic cost is £35 (approx 40 euros) per night.
+That includes bedding, a towel, a mosquito net, use of shower, and the use of the kettle in the kitchen.

-For guests that stay two nights in a row we will charge £22.50 (25e) for the second night, and £20 (22e) for a third one.
-Prices for long stays are negotiable.
+For guests that stay two nights in a row we will charge £30 (35e) for the second night.
+Prices for longer stays are negotiable.